Canonical graph decompositions via local separations: Review of graph-decompositions and coverings

-Note that every $(A,B) \in \orientN{N}$ is contained in at most one splitting star.
-Moreover, if all separations in $N$ are proper and $\orientN{N}$ has no $(\omega+1)$-chain, Kneip and Gollin~\cite[Corollary~3.3]{infinitetreesets} showed that the splitting stars of $N$ even form a partition of $\orientN{N}$.
+Note that every $(A,B) \in \orientN{N}$ lies in at most one splitting star.
+Moreover, if $G$ is a finite graph, then the splitting stars of $N$ form a partition of $\orientN{N}$ \cite[\S 3]{TreeSets}.
+Kneip and Gollin~\cite[Corollary~3.3]{infinitetreesets} showed that this also holds for infinite graphs, if additionally $\orientN{N}$ has no $(\omega+1)$-chain.